 Thus, killing two birds with one stone is not always the case.
 Unless it’s Genome.

 Yes, at Genome, you can start a personal account online and then add 14 more accounts in different currencies – EUR, USD, and GBP.
-Store money, or make transfers using SEPA, SWIFT, and our instant internal transfers.
+Store money, or make transfers using SEPA or our instant internal transfers.

 In addition to that, you can order virtual and physical Visa cards and pay with them contactless and on the go.
 Benefit from Genome’s seamless services, referral program, and affordable prices!